Electricity at the macroscale and its microscopic origins: Notation

-I now explain a few non-standard notational conventions that I use throughout this work.
-More notation will be introduced as and when it is used.
-I also explain some of the assumptions that I make about materials' microstructures.
+This section outlines some of the standard and non-standard notational conventions that are used in this work.
+More notation is introduced in later sections, as and when it is needed.
+Some of the appendices use notation that does not conform to the conventions introduced in this section.